About Craig L

 Watercolor to Acrylics to Oil paintings

 Oil painting wasn’t a consideration during my early years of artwork.
-I was comfortable working with watercolor/pen & ink and occasionally added colored pencil.
+I was comfortable working with watercolor/pen & ink and an occasional colored pencil piece.

-For watercolor I did wet on dry and dabbed my colors building layers, achieving gradation techniques to attain form.
-Later, larger works, using this dab/layering practice became extremely time consuming.
-These first five images (1-5) are examples of work that consumed many hours to complete.
-Not shown in any order, they were all later works that combined to strengthen my need to consider using acrylic or oil paints as a medium.
+For watercolor I did ‘wet-on-dry’ technique, of which I worked on dry paper, dabbing my colors building layers, achieving gradation techniques to attain form.
+Later, moving to larger works, my using this dab/layering practice became extremely time consuming.
+These first five images (1-5) are examples of works that consumed many hours to complete.
+Not shown in any order, they were all later works that combined to strengthen my resolve to consider using acrylic or oil paints as a replacement medium when working in this larger format.

 Since I had fooled around with some acrylic’s way in the past, I returned to them to see if they could be a solution for these larger works.
 For the gradation effect, I was seeking to mimic my watercolor layering technique.
 The acrylics worked to a degree.